25 Aerodynamics of Finite Wings

 (56)

-This latter process is performed by finding the slopes of the best straight line fit to the values on the graphs of versus the angle of attack of the wing
+This latter process is performed by finding the slopes of the best straight line fit to the values on the graphs of versus the angle of attack of the wing and also the curve versus .

 Vortex Wake Upsets

-Notice from the figure below that an aircraft may end up flying more perpendicular or parallel to the wing tip vortices.
+Notice from the figure below that an airplane may end up flying more perpendicularly or parallel to the wing tip vortices.
 On the one hand, flying nearly perpendicular to the vortices will cause the airplane to encounter an abrupt upwash followed by a downwash and then another upwash.
 This trajectory can cause notable changes in the airplane’s load factor when flying through it and may concern the passengers, who may feel a very distinct “bump.”
 On the other hand, if an airplane flies parallel to the vortices, there is a tendency for the airplane to roll, which is a bad outcome.
-Hence the name vortex wake upsets become clear.
+Hence the name vortex wake upsets becomes clear.

 Summary & Closure

 The aerodynamics of wings of finite span depend critically on their aspect ratio.
 The higher the aspect ratio, the lower the induced component of the drag.
 Induced drag is an inevitable consequence of lift generation and is highest when the wing operates at higher lift coefficients, thereby creating the strongest wing tip vortices.
 These vortices produce a downwash flow velocity over the wing, altering the lift and drag at every wing section.
-Therefore, the design of finite wings for minimum drag also depends on the spanwise lift distribution, which should be as close to elliptical as possible, and can be achieved by judicious variations in planform (local wing chord), wing twist, and airfoil section.
+Therefore, the design of finite wings for minimum drag also depends on the spanwise lift distribution, which should be as close to elliptical as possible and can be achieved by judicious variations in planform (local wing chord), wing twist, and airfoil section.

 5-Question Self-Assessment Quickquiz